vxdosick/Node.js-Party-Manager/README.md

 - Nodemon
 - Express-session

-## Funkcjonalności
+## Functionality
-- **Dodawanie i usuwanie wydarzeń (Add Party)**: Możliwość określenia nazwy, opisu, daty, miejsca, liczby uczestników.
+- Add and delete events (Add Party)**: Ability to specify name, description, date, venue, number of participants.
-- **Dodawanie i przeglądanie uczestników (Check Users)**: Zarządzanie uczestnikami według imienia i nazwiska.
+- **Add and view participants (Check Users)**: Manage participants by name.
-- **Modyfikowanie dowolnego wydarzenia (Edytuj)**: Możliwość edycji informacji o wydarzeniach.
+- **Modifying any event (Edit)**: Ability to edit event information.

-## Instalacja
+## Installation
-Aby uruchomić projekt lokalnie, wykonaj następujące kroki:
+To run the project locally, follow these steps:
-1. Pobierz repozytorium i rozpakuj je.
+1. Download the repository and unzip it.
-2. Otwórz rozpakowany projekt w edytorze kodu.
+2. open the unzipped project in the code editor.
-3. Otwórz terminal i wykonaj komendę `npm install` aby zainstalować wszystkie niezbędne pakiety.
+3. open a terminal and execute the `npm install` command to install all necessary packages.
-4. Następnie, aby uruchomić serwer, wpisz w terminalu `npm start`.
+4. then, to start the server, type `npm start` in the terminal.
-5. Przejdź do przeglądarki i wpisz `http://localhost:3000/` w pasku adresu.
+5. go to your browser and type `http://localhost:3000/` in the address bar.

-## Jak korzystać
+## How to use
-Po uruchomieniu aplikacji, użytkownik może zarządzać wydarzeniami oraz uczestnikami przez interfejs webowy dostępny pod adresem `http://localhost:3000/`.
+Once the application is running, the user can manage events and participants via the web interface available at `http://localhost:3000/`.